 In each poll, Americans indicated whether they approve or disapprove of the job performance of Trump.
 For each question, they could answer strongly approve, somewhat approve, somewhat disapprove, strongly disapprove, or don’t know/no opinion.
 The surveys also included about 30 demographic questions.

 Responses to the Trump approval question are modeled via multilevel regression as a function of both individual-level and state-level variables.
 Our models use age, gender, education and race as individual-level predictor variables.
 For our state-level variables, we chose variables that may influence state-level vote choice such as the percent change in state gross domestic product (GDP), state unemployment rates, state median household income and state-level outcomes from the 2016 presidential election.

 Morning Consult obtained population parameters for registered voters from the November 2016 Current Population Survey.
 We applied post-stratification weights at the state level based on gender, age, educational attainment and race using the American Community Survey (ACS).

-Standard errors for our estimates for each state were calculated by taking 100 bootstrap samples with replacement from our full national dataset for each hypothetical matchup and then assessing this empirical distribution at the state level.
+Standard errors for our estimates for each state were calculated by taking 50 bootstrap samples with replacement from our full national dataset for each hypothetical matchup and then assessing this empirical distribution at the state level.
 The distribution of these predictions at the state level allows us to construct a predictive interval, which gives us a sense of the spread of MRP estimates.
-The 95 percent predictive intervals range from 1 percentage point in larger states such as California, Florida, New York, Pennsylvania and Texas, to 4 percentage points in states with sparser populations such as Alaska and Wyoming.
+The 95 percent predictive intervals range from 1 percentage point in larger states such as California, Florida, New York, Pennsylvania and Texas, to 4 points in states with sparser populations such as Alaska.

 The margin of error in each state for the last month is available here.